tipi-build/goldilock/README.md

                                             forwarded.
 Standard I/O is
                                             forwarded unchanged

   -v, --verbose                 Verbose output
   -h, --help                    Print usage
-  -l, --lockfile arg    Lockfile(s) to acquire / release, specify as many
+  -l, --lockfile arg            Lockfile(s) to acquire / release, specify
-                        as you want
+                                as many as you want
       --unlockfile arg          Instead of running a command, have goldilock wait for all the specified unlock files to exist (those files will be deleted on exit)
       --timeout arg             In the case of --unlockfile, specify a timeout that should not be exceeded (in seconds, default to 60) (default: 60)
       --no-timeout              Do not timeout when using --unlockfile --detach                  Launch a detached copy with the same parameters otherwise
+      --lock-success-marker arg
+                                A marker file to write when all logs got acquired
+      --watch-parent-process arg
+                                Unlock if the selected parent process exits --search-nearest-parent-process
+                                By default --watch-parent-process looks up
+                                for the furthest removed parent process,
+                                set this flag to search for the nearest parent instead
       --version                 Print the version of goldilock
 ```

 Building